Customer Dissatisfaction: What Causes It and How to Fix It

 By tailoring your customer’s onboarding experience, you can shorten their time to value (TTV).

 Creating in-app guidance will help your users get a hold of your product’s different features.
-Thus customers can go straight to using your app, allowing them to achieve their goals quickly.
+Customers can then go straight to using your app, allowing them to achieve their goals quickly.

-Use interactive walkthroughs and demo content to help take away the guesswork from using your product and proceed to make the product work for them.
+Use interactive walkthroughs to help take away the guesswork from using your product and proceed to make the product work for them.

 Constantly measure customer satisfaction level

-Measuring your customers’ sentiment towards your product gives you ideas on what it takes to turn their frown upside down.
+Measuring your customers’ sentiment towards your product gives you ideas on what it takes to turn their frown upside down or maintain customer satisfaction.

 Different customer satisfaction surveys provide quantitative data on what users think about your product.

-To help you get more detailed feedback from customers, follow it up with an open-ended question.
+To help you get more detailed customer feedback, follow it up with an open-ended question.

 Getting qualitative data this way provides you with better information on how to improve your product’s customer experience.